 SCHECTER278 vs SCHECTER451 — Compare

-Schecter Johnny Christ-5 Bass Signature 5-String Electric Bass Satin Black vs Schecter Michael Anthony MA-4 Electric Bass Gloss Natural
+Schecter Johnny Christ-5 Bass bass in Satin Black vs Schecter Michael Anthony MA-4 Bass bass in Gloss Natural

-The Johnny Christ-5 is a 5-string instrument built for aggressive metal and djent styles with active electronics and a punchy tone, while the MA-4 is a 4-string passive bass designed for rock, funk, and studio work with warm, natural resonance.
-Choose the Johnny Christ-5 if you play metal or need five strings; choose the MA-4 if you want classic four-string versatility and a traditional passive tone.
+The Johnny Christ-5 is a high-octane 5-string built for metal and aggressive styles with active electronics and a 35-inch scale, while the Michael Anthony MA-4 is a classic 4-string passive bass with warm tone suited to funk, rock, and studio work.
+Choose the Johnny Christ for extended range and cutting aggression; choose the Michael Anthony for traditional playability and natural resonance.

 No sales tax on orders shipped outside California — total cost beats national retailers that charge sales tax in nearly every state.

-Schecter Johnny Christ-5 Bass Signature 5-String Electric Bass Satin Black
+Schecter Johnny Christ-5 Bass bass in Satin Black

-Schecter Michael Anthony MA-4 Electric Bass Gloss Natural
+Schecter Michael Anthony MA-4 Bass bass in Gloss Natural

 Specs side by side